 I love cooking, making hand-sewn drawstring bags, and wandering around without a plan.
 Maurice, besides being a photographer, is a long-time and full-time artist.
 He works mostly with acrylic and spray paint but can bust out a mean chalk pastel.

 Together we've lived in San Francisco and Oakland, Mendocino, Trabuco Canyon, Grass Valley, Point Arena, and oh, the 200+ places we parked and slept while living full-time RV life for two whole years.
 A glimpse of Maurice's art and our home on wheels is posted below...

-We are so happy to now call Point Arena, on the Mendocino coast, our home.
+We are so happy to now call Joshua Tree, California our home.

 P.S.
 We have a 4 year old daughter and she is awesome.
 She went to 5 weddings with us in her first year of life, and was a perfect angel.
 We plan to bring her with us again as our little shooter once she passes the not-so-perfect-angel (but really fun and silly) / toddler-hood stage.